apacheignite/documentation/web-console/local-deployment.md

 [/block]
 To run Ignite Web Console in development mode, you need to:
 * Configure MongoDB to run as service or in terminal start MongoDB by executing `mongod` command
-* Copy `ignite-web-agent-x.x.x.zip` to `$IGNITE_HOME/modules/web-console/backend/agent_dists` folder
+* Copy `ignite-web-agent-x.x.x.zip` to `$IGNITE_HOME/modules/web-console/src/main/js/serve/agent_dists` folder
-* In new terminal change directory to `$IGNITE_HOME/modules/web-console/backend`.
+* In new terminal change directory to `$IGNITE_HOME/modules/web-console/src/main/js`.
-If needed run `npm install --no-optional` (if dependencies changed) and run `npm start` to start backend
+If needed run `npm install --no-optional` (if dependencies changed) and run `node serve` to start backend
-* In new terminal change directory to '$IGNITE_HOME/modules/web-console/frontend'.
+* In new terminal change directory to '$IGNITE_HOME/modules/web-console/src/main/js'.
 If needed run `npm install --no-optional` (if dependencies changed) and start webpack in development mode `npm run dev`
 * In browser open: http://localhost:9000